If you’re internet-savvy, you may be wondering what bloggers and content writers do with their old blog posts.

 - Ensures value for users and the business

-- Gives your collection of content a more precise topical focus
+- It gives your collection of content a more precise topical focus

 Get out your magnifying glass, so to speak, and go through the content with a fine tooth-comb.
-Target your content for grammar and flow, as well as observe whether it has a clear point, targets a specific topic, and is in the proper language.
+Target your content for grammar and flow, as well as observe whether it has a clear point, targets a specific topic, and is in the appropriate language.
 Next, ensure your content has the technical improvements it may need, including alt text, relevant backlinks, and design aspects.
 There are so many ways to update an old blog other than using your standard editing techniques; make sure to keep that in mind so you can get the results!

-Some ideas to update or expand your post might include writing from a different perspective, including newer data, or more recent developments or changed opinions.
+Some ideas to update or expand your post might include writing from a different perspective, including newer data, more recent developments, or changed opinions.
 Conversely, you could add a video, infographic, imagery, or audio content to expand the content.

-Once your old blogs have been repurposed or recycled, it only makes sense to promote it as best as possible.
-This could include sharing it on social media channels, redating it, or maybe some external promotion such as with a marketing agency.
+Once your old blog posts have been repurposed or recycled, it only makes sense to promote them as best as possible.
+This could include sharing it on social media channels, redating it, or maybe some external promotion using a marketing agency.